baibhavanand/lovecalc/README.md

     <a href="https://github.com/baibhavanand/lovecalc/pulls"><img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square"></a>
 </p>

 Feel free to create Pull Requests for any kind of improvements that can be done here.

-*While making a PR, make sure to add yourself in thanks.md list.*
+Please check <a href="https://github.com/baibhavanand/lovecalc">the original repo</a> for more information.

 <h2 align="center">
   <strong>Thanks</strong>